 - Safeguarding rules: Safeguarding is EVERYONE'S responsibility. - Only record the facts.
-Think who, what, when. - Do not share safeguarding information/concerns with anyone except Designated Safeguarding Lead Ms Hecabe DuFraisse - Do not delay in passing safeguarding information on. - Get into habit of logging into CPOMS each morning and then you can record safeguarding concerns, bullying incidents and racial incidents as they happen. - Remember to lock your computer or log off if you are leaving it insecure. - The Behaviour Team will act as your first port of call and provide all staff with the relevant support.
+Think who, what, when. - Do not share safeguarding information/concerns with anyone except the DesignatedSafeguarding Lead - Amanda Welch or the Deputy Designated Safeguarding Lead Isaac DuFraisse. - Do not delay in passing safeguarding information on. - Get into habit of logging into Sleuth each morning and then you can record safeguarding concerns, bullying incidents and racial incidents as they happen. - Remember to lock your computer or log off if you are leaving it insecure. - The Behaviour Team will act as your first port of call and provide all staff with the relevant support.